Sam-Veldeman/immo-data-processing/README.md

    Now that we have a working model, it is time to deploy:
       -Pickle: Since we should not keep re-training the model every time it is used to predict a price, I will store the model in a .pkl file.
 For this I will use the pickle library.
-      -FastAPI: Now it is time to set up the app.py file to get an API (application programming interface) up and running localy with uvicorn.
+      -FastAPI: Now it is time to set up the app.py file to get an API (application programming interface) up and running locally with uvicorn.
       -Docker: We have tested the get and post request using a local API, it is time to put the whole package together in a docker file.
 This way, the Immo-Elizza price predictor can be rendered anywhere.
       -Render: As a final touch, the docker file is rendered on  [Render.com](https://render.com/)